 The Magic Draw of Threads!

 It seems that threads always resonate!
 The thread packs prepared by House of Embroidery for the project sold out really fast, well beyond the corresponding sales of the stitch guide.

 The stock of 100 specialty thread cards was actually my fault.
 I recommended even fewer than that, because I figured folks would be more interested in the stitch guide and would likely make stash substitutions and whatnot to stitch it.
 Still, I was pleased that the threads would be available for those who wanted to use them.
-Yet I didn’t want the folks at Akonye Kena to be stuck with overstock, so I went really conservative in my estimate.
+Yet I didn’t want the folks at Global Artisans (formerly Akonye Kena) to be stuck with overstock, so I went really conservative in my estimate.
 Fortunately, they didn’t go quite as conservative on the initial round of stock.

 Interestingly enough, though, the opposite happened!
 People jumped on the thread packs – they were sold out in less than three hours – but the stitch guide didn’t prove to be quite so popular.

 I’m not sure what the moral of this tale is.
 I’m still trying to process it!
 This has been an experimental endeavor for me – I need to work through the pros and cons of the experiment and see what it’s taught me.